vancetran/derp/README.md

 *A searchable directory of stupid Internet ephemera.*

 ## Summary
-Not much here at the moment, but you can [enjoy the images](http://vancetran.com/derp/) that this project will be based around in the mean time.
+Not much here at the moment.
+Someday.

 ## Dev Notes